Cathay Manor (where I've wanted to party since moving to Los Angeles

 Chungking Road - home to many art galleries

 As hinted at numerous times in the blog entry, there’s a pretty hefty art scene in Chinatown, centered on Chunking Road.
-Currently there are more than twenty galleries, including Acuna-Hansen Gallery, Betalevel, Black Dragon Society, Bow & Sparrow, China Art Objects, David Solow Gallery, the Chung King Project, the Gallery at General Lee's, The Happy Lion, the Mary Goldman Gallery, the Peres Project, POV Evolving, the Sam Lee Gallery, Sister, Telic Art Exchange and I'm sure more.
+Currently there are more than twenty galleries, including Acuna-Hansen Gallery, Betalevel, Black Dragon Society, Bow & Sparrow, Cause Art Gallery, China Art Objects, David Solow Gallery, the Chung King Project, the Gallery at General Lee's, The Happy Lion, the Mary Goldman Gallery, the Peres Project, POV Evolving, the Sam Lee Gallery, Sister, Telic Arts Exchange and I'm sure more.
+Around the corner is Human Resources.

 CHINATOWN IN TV & FILM